kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 the pods that are scheduled for deletion may continue to run on the partitioned node.

 {{< note >}}
-The control plane limits the rate of adding new node taints to nodes.
+The control plane limits the rate of adding new taints to nodes.
 This rate limiting manages the number of evictions that are triggered when many nodes become unreachable at once (for example: if there is a network disruption).
 {{< /note >}}